raffll/yampt/README.md

 - fix exception when try to convert non existent subrecord

 0.4 alpha
+- fix exception when RNAM record has a variable length
-- fix limit of INFO string is 512 and FNAM is 32 (instead of 511 and 31)
+- fix limit of INFO string to 512 and FNAM to 32 (instead of 511 and 31)
 - rewrite --make-all command
 - add --convert-safe command